List of CNBC channels: Closed channels

 TVN CNBC started in 2007 and closed in 2014, in Poland.
 MBN-CNBC started in 2002 and rechanged mbn in 2005 and relaunched general channel Maeil Broadcasting Network in 2011 in South Korea, CNBC was also cooperated with etomato and Chosun Ilbo (now cooperate with Seoul Broadcasting System).
 CNBC Pakistan started in 2005 and became Jaag TV in 2013 in Pakistan.
 SBS CNBC started on December 28, 2009, and closed on December 31, 2020, and became SBS Biz.
+In Thailand, JKN-CNBC started on January 6, 2020, and closed on September 30, 2020.

 Local feeds

 CNBC Europe headquarters in Fleet Place, London.

 The following channels are not independent operational entities, but rather sub-regional services operated by CNBC Europe and Asia.
 They largely show identical programming to the main pan-regional feed, but operate a localised ticker relevant to that particular area and in some cases air area-specific advertising.